ianderrington/genai/docs/Engineering/model_deployment.md

-The deployment of models enables callers, people or other software, to use them.
+The deployment of models enables callers, people, or other software, to use them.
 While deployment may initially consist of only 'making a model available for calling'.

 Because the model may be one limiting- consider the deployment of the model to be separate from the deployment of the model's encapsulating project, though they are directly connected.